samsonovss/ESPHome-Treadmill-FTMS/3d-models/README.md

 - primed
 - painted

-This allows you to achieve a smooth, durable, and professional-looking finish.
+This allows you to achieve a smooth, durable, and professional‑looking finish.